 - Borrowing capacity

-- Superior managements and cost controls
+- Superior management and cost controls

 - Capital structure optimization and investor groups with higher risk tolerance